2020 Asia IP Awards: And the winners are...31 January 2021

-In order to understand better what clients need today, Asia IP asked a large number of professionals – mostly in-house counsel and corporate legal managers – what they were looking for from their legal service providers.
-From their answers, we have compiled our list of 40 Philippines IP Experts, those lawyers who understand just what their clients need and are able to provide them with the best practical advice.
+With this growing interest in intellectual property protection in the Philippines, we turned to IP professionals in the region in order to understand better what clients need today.
+Asia IP asked a large number of professionals – mostly in-house counsel and corporate legal managers – what they were looking for from their legal service providers.
+From their answers, we have compiled our list of 50 Philippines IP Experts, those lawyers who understand just what their clients need and are able to provide them with the best practical advice.

 Today’s clients are looking for more than just a degree from a top-notch university and a couple of decades of practice.
 In order to be an outstanding provider of intellectual property advice, a lawyer must also be capable of understanding how intellectual property impacts the rest of his client’s business, and be able to provide practical, real-world, business-savvy advice.
 She must be able to provide sound advice on the current law, but also needs to be able to understand coming trends which are likely to impact her client’s business.